-Eligibility for these courses includes a minimum high school GPA and principal permission.
-Automotive Technology I and II classes are taught by an HCC instructor on Pisgah's campus.
+Automotive Technology I and II classes are taught by an HCC instructor on HCC's campus.
 Students who successfully complete all HCC courses in both Auto Tech I and II will earn a certificate in Automotive Systems Technology from Haywood Community College.
 Automotive Technology III is year-long and is available only on HCC's campus.
 These students are responsible for their behavior off-campus, and they must have their own transportation.
 HCC's credit policy is dependent on student attendance; students must be at class daily and on time.
 Students who successfully complete all HCC courses in Automotive Technology III will earn a certificate in Automotive Systems Technology - Intermediate from Haywood Community College.
 Automotive Repair I & II are available only on HCC's campus.
 These students are responsible for their behavior offcampus, and they must have their own transportation.
 HCC's credit policy is dependent on student attendance; students must be at class daily and on time.
 Criminal Justice I, II, III, and IV courses are presented online.
 (Limited onsite sections at HCC may be available.
 Students are required to provide their own transportation to any classes at HCC.)
 Please be aware that online courses do require a level of familiarity and comfort with technology as well an expectation that students be self-motivated and organized.
 Since the teacher is not on Pisgah's campus, students will be expected to communicate effectively with the HCC instructor via text, email, or Moodle.
 While tuition for these courses is waived for high school students who meet the eligibility requirements, they are still responsible for purchasing any required text books.
 Students who successfully complete all HCC courses in both Criminal Justice I & II will earn a certificate in Criminal Justice Technology I & II from Haywood Community College.
 Students who successfully complete all HCC courses in both Criminal Justice Technology III & IV from Haywood Community College.
-Early Childhood Education I, II, III, and IV courses are presented online.
+Early Childhood Education courses are presented online.
 Please be aware that online courses do require a level of familiarity and comfort with technology as well an expectation that students be self-motivated and organized.
 Since the teacher is not on Pisgah's campus, students will be expected to communicate effectively with the HCC instructor via text, email, or Moodle.
 While tuition for these courses is waived for high school students who meet the eligibility requirements, they are still responsible for purchasing any required text books.
 Students who successfully complete all HCC courses in Early Childhood Education I-IV will earn a certificate in Early Childhood Education from Haywood Community College.
-Electronics I & II are available only on HCC's campus at the Regional High Technology Center.
+Electrical I, II, III are available at Central Haywood high School.
+These students are responsible for their behavior offcampus, and they must have their own transportation Electronics I, II, III are available only on HCC's campus at the Regional High Technology Center.
 These students are responsible for their behavior off-campus, and they must have their own transportation.
-There are also courses available in Accounting, Business, Forest Management Technology, Medical Office Administration, Computer Information, Networking, and more as electives.
+Accounting, Business, Forest Management Technology, Medical Office Administration, Computer Information, Networking, and more as electives.
 These courses will follow HCC's academic calendar and may be offered online or face-to-face at HCC.
 Please see your counselor for more information about the HCC courses available in these areas.
 HCC: Career Technical Education Course Descriptions: